A good source of B vitamins, magnesium and phosphorus.

 If broiling, first soak in the husk ahead.

-When purchasing tortillas, purchase those that include lime (the mineral complex calcium oxide, not the fruit juice) in their ingredient list.
+Buy those that include lime the mineral complex calcium oxide, not the fruit juice.

 A Few Quick Serving Ideas: